 Figure 6.
 Microglia contact migrating cells in the SVZ.
 (A) An eGFP+ migrating daughter cell 200 μm from the ventricle in the SVZ (white arrow) from second trimester rhesus monkey (100 days; 14 days post-gene transfer).
-The daughter cell extended a leading process -55 μm long (white arrowheads) and a trailing process.
+The daughter cell extended a leading process ~55 μm long (white arrowheads) and a trailing process.
 (B) Merged panel showing intercellular relationships between eGFP+ pial fibers (green) and microglia (red).
 (C) The pial processes of the RG cells were GFAP+ (blue), but the migrating daughter cell did not express GFAP (white arrow, arrowheads).
 (D) The daughter cell expressed Pax6 (magenta).
 (E) Merged projection image.
 (F-H) Microglial cells contact NPCs at the ventricular surface.
 The panels show one microglial cell at the lateral ventricle (large white arrowhead) contacting the apical surface of 3 eGFP+ NPCs (small white arrowheads).
-Scale bars = 20 μm.

-the proliferative zones, and that single microglial cells interact with multiple NPCs simultaneously.
+Scale bars = 20 $\mu m.\,$ the proliferative zones, and that single microglial cells interact with multiple NPCs simultaneously.
 The ubiquity, variety, and complex nature of the interactions between these cell types suggest that microglia contribute to the regulation of NPC function in the developing brain.

-Microglia in the Fetal Rhesus Cortical Proliferative Zones Display Complex, Activated Morphology

-In the healthy adult cerebral cortex, microglial cells exhibit a "tiled" evenly spaced distribution with minimal overlap of processes between neighboring microglia.
-In contrast, microglia in the prenatal cerebral cortex are unevenly distributed; they sparsely populate the developing gray matter, densely populate regions including the proliferative zones, and can overlap with neighboring cells.
+Microglia in the Fetal Rhesus Cortical Proliferative Zones Display Complex, Activated Morphology regions including the proliferative zones, and can overlap with neighboring cells.
 Furthermore, microglia in the fetal monkey cortex exhibit complex morphologies that, in the adult, would be classified as activated or typical for neuropathology.
 Microglial morphology in the fetal brain ranged from ameboid cells that lack detectable processes, to large cells with a few thick processes, to bipolar cells with elongated processes.
 In general, the morphology of microglia was associated with their location in the fetal cerebral cortex.
 For example, microglial cells in the SVZ often had large soma with short, thick processes (Fig. 2D), while microglia near the ventricle often elaborated long processes that extended parallel to the surface of the ventricle (Fig. 7A).
 Purinergic signaling has been shown to influence microglial morphology (Matyash et al. 2017).
 During early stages of cortical